 Other areas of counselling I deal with

-My private practice is a 2-minute walk from Kew Gardens station, with easy access to local transport links.
+My private practice is a 2-minute walk from Kew Gardens station, with easy access to local transport links and street parking.